Learn more how Pizza Box Topper Advertising can be an alternative to avoid Ads fraud.

 The Impact of Box Topper Advertising

 The unconventional and unexpected nature of this type of advertising enables better perception and assimilation of the message.
-The ad is placed on the center of the box generating guaranteed impressions.
+The ad is placed in the center of the box generating guaranteed impressions.
 Sometimes the consumer leaves the pizza in the fridge generating additional exposure and more impressions.
-On average, each pizza venue delivers 2,000 ads per month with an estimate 1.8M impressions/month.
+On average, each pizza venue delivers 2,000 ads per month with an estimated 1.8M impressions/month.
 This is 4x more impressions than a freeway billboard for 10 times less costs

-The costs of Box Topper Advertising
+The Costs of Box Topper Advertising

 For the same cost, the advertiser can place its message on 65,000 pizza boxes at 32 different venues during the same timeframe.